cabforum/forum/SCWG-charter.md

    1) **Certificate Consumer:** A Certificate Consumer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

-   * it fails to attend at least 80% of SCWG meetings in any six-month period;
+   * it fails to attend at least 30% of SCWG meetings in any six-month period;

-   * it ceases providing a process that allows users to report problems and receive updates regarding the resolution of problems with its membership-qualifying software product;
+   * it ceases providing a process for receiving software product problem reports concerning its membership-qualifying software product;

-   * it ceases to maintain and publish its own list of root CA certificates that its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;
+   * it ceases to maintain a list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;

-   * it ceases to maintain criteria for adding and removing root certificates from its root store or instructions on how to join its list of root CA certificates;
+   * it ceases to maintain criteria for adding and removing root certificates from its root store;

-   * it ceases to maintain public documentation about how it enforces the Baseline Requirements for TLS server certificates;
+   * it ceases to require that Certificate Issuers comply with the Baseline Requirements for TLS server certificates;

-   * it no longer employs at least five (5) developers or infosec-trained professionals who work on its membership-qualifying software product;
+   * it no longer employs a sufficient number of developers or infosec-trained professionals who work on its membership-qualifying software product;

    * it stops providing updates for its membership-qualifying software product; or

    * six (6) months have elapsed since it last updated its membership-qualifying software product.

    2) **Certificate Issuer or Root Certificate Issuer:** A Certificate or Root Certificate Issuer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

-   * it fails to attend at least 80% of SCWG meetings in any six-month period;
+   * it fails to attend at least 30% of SCWG meetings in any six-month period;

    * it fails to perform and disclose its membership-qualifying audit and fifteen (15) months have elapsed since the end of the audit period of its last successful membership-qualifying audit;